OpenMDAO/OpenMDAO-Procedures/release/index.rst

       -h, --help            show this help message and exit -v VERSION, --version VERSION
-                            release version of OpenMDAO to be finalized -d, --dryrun          don't actually push any changes up to github or openmdao.org
+                            release version of OpenMDAO to be finalized -d, --dryrun          don't actually push any changes up to GitHub or ``openmdao.org``